What is CHC50121 Diploma of Early Childhood Education and Care?

 - Materials Fee (This includes text books and other related materials) $200.00

-- Departments of Communities and Social Inclusion Clearance to work with children
+- Department of Human Services to work with children check

 - Course and Qualifications Entry Requirements.

-- For placement within services, students will need to provide evidence of a clear Police Check displaying their legal capacity to work with children.
+- Students will need to provide evidence of a clear working with children check displaying their legal capacity to work with children.

 - 'Subsidies may apply'

-- Participants to pay for the cost of obtaining their child-related DCSI clearance.
-For more information contact Child Care Services Training.
+- For more information contact Child Care Services Training.

 Learning Pathways and Delivery Methods

-- Externally via a self-paced mode: this delivery is completed via a resource package that includes support materials, text books and assessment resources.
-For learners who are currently working in an early childhood context, you will be able to complete the on the job competencies in your workplace.
-CCST will contact learners fortnightly to see how they are going and offer on-going support and motivation.
-This will be via: email, phone and face to visits.
+- In 2022 - we will be offering a face to face class.
+Class will be on Monday.
+This will be held once per month.
+Class is compulsory.
+There will be a requirement of external study.
+This delivery will be supported via a resource package that includes support materials, text books, self study guide and assessment resources.
+For learners working in an early childhood context, you will be able to complete the on the job competencies in your workplace.
+CCST will also contact learners fortnightly to see how they are going and offer on-going support and motivation.
+This will be via: email, phone, Zoom and face to visits.
 Resources will be accessed by our online Moodle portal.

 - Recognition of Prior Learning will also be discussed with all learners (if relevant) to appropriately recognise any previous learning.
-We have an RPL Information kit if you would like more information regarding this; please call Lisa Tregenza or Melanie Cardillo to discuss the best option for you.
+We have an RPL Information kit if you would like more information regarding this; please call Lisa Tregenza to discuss the best option for you.